SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* instead of cloaked draft items in published graph, could: update contentpicker (etc) to not try and create relationships to draft items when unpublish, cancel if any incoming relationships (similar to how we handle delete)

 * custom part containing location, homepage, alias and url preview (similar to autoroute part)

 * pages : alias only has to be unique to location, not to page content type